 Ensure your dog’s health

-Whether you’re adopting, or picking up your dog from a breeder or store, make it a priority to confirm that they get their vaccinations if they don’t have them already.
+Whether you’re adopting or picking up your dog from a breeder, make it a priority to confirm that they get their vaccinations if they don’t have them already.
 It’s common for diseases to spread from one dog to another in a shelter, so you’ll want to bring them to a veterinarian within one week of their adoption.

 If you have a puppy, there are core vaccines and non-core vaccines that your veterinarian will walk you through during your appointment.
 The common core vaccines are: rabies, distemper, parvovirus and adenovirus.
 There are a number of non-core vaccines that your veterinarian will have you consider based on your dog’s circumstances.

 If you have other pets at home, make sure that they’re healthy, are up-to-date on their vaccinations and are spayed or neutered.

 A pet microchip is a small electronic chip inserted under your dog’s skin that can be used to identify them if they go missing.
 It’s injected with a hypodermic needle, which is said to be as painful as a regular injection.

 If your dog is found, an animal shelter or veterinary clinic can scan your them for their registration number, which is connected to your name and number in the registry.
 Microchipping your dog will give you the peace of mind if your pet is to ever go missing, and if your dog is in a new environment, it’s common for there to be escape attempts.

 Although purchasing pet insurance is not a requirement as a pet owner, it will allow you to make healthcare decisions for your pet without worrying or not if you can afford the treatment.
 Although you might be expecting to cover routine veterinary appointments, there is always potential for unexpected injuries and diseases.

 Dog health insurance is your best friend if you own an accident prone dog, a large unhealthy breed, or simply don’t have thounsands of dollars in an emergency fund for unexpected vet bills.